bnb/awesome-hyper/README.md

 * [hyperterm-zenburn2](https://www.npmjs.com/package/hyperterm-zenburn2) - A classic low-contrast theme originally made for vim adapted for Hyperterm
 * [hypersolar-dark](https://www.npmjs.com/package/hypersolar-dark) - A dark theme based loosely on Solarized Dark, with a fix for the usual solarized dark colours with blacks that actually show up in your terminal!
 * Know of another really awesome theme?
 [Get it on awesome-hyperterm!](https://github.com/bnb/awesome-hyperterm/issues/new)
+* [hyperterm-earthsong](https://www.npmjs.com/package/hyperterm-earthsong) - A natural and calming theme for HyperTerm.
+Ported from iTerm's Earthsong theme

 # Resources
 * [Official Hyperterm Website](https://hyperterm.org/) - The official Hyperterm website.